fgmccabe/l-and-o/Doc/Reference/syntax.markdown

 Moreover, abstract parse trees only represent one intermediate kind of structure in a typical L&O compiler.
 However, by the time that the above equation is compiled, it will have been reduced to just a few instructions.

+[^1]:	In particular, converting between `string`s and their character representation is not invertible in general.

-[^1]:	A classification of characters introduced by the Unicode consortium to abstract common roles of character glyphs.
+[^2]:	A classification of characters introduced by the Unicode consortium to abstract common roles of character glyphs.